cakephp/docs/en/tutorials-and-examples/blog/blog.rst

 Next, let's set up the underlying MySQL database for our blog.
 If you haven't already done so, create an empty database for use in this tutorial, with a name of your choice, e.g. ``cake_blog``.
 Right now, we'll just create a single table to store our articles.
-We'll also throw in a few articles to use for testing purposes.
-Execute the following SQL statements into your database:

 .. code-block:: mysql